awsdocs/aws-systems-manager-user-guide/doc_source/integrations-community.md

 **Application Management**
 + [A complete guide to using the AWS Systems Manager Parameter Store](https://seanjziegler.com/a-complete-guide-to-using-the-aws-systems-manager-parameter-store/)

-  Sean Ziegler offers a concise overview of Parameter Store functionality and provides a Boto3 example for interacting with Parameter Store\.
+  Sean Ziegler offers a concise overview of Parameter Store functionality and provides a Boto3 example for interacting with Parameter Store, a capability of Systems Manager\.

   *Published May 2020*
 + [Keep Your Secrets Safe with AWS Systems Manager Parameter Store and Node](https://www.codebyamir.com/blog/keep-your-secrets-safe-with-aws-systems-manager-parameter-store-and-nodejs)